betamos/Snake-JS/README.md

 In this function, first retrieve the **parent element** (this is where the game will be rendered) as a **DOM element**.
 Then create the `SnakeJS` object and pass the parent element to the constructor.

-Check the **example directory** for sample implementations of the game.
+Check **&lt;example.html&gt;** for a sample implementation of the game.
 It also contains some information about changing game settings and how to use Snake JS properly with jQuery.

 Oh, and please put a link to the [github project][3] if you make it pulic.